mellen-code/mellen-code/README.md

 </p>

 Based in New York City, currently an Implementation Developer at AudioEye.
 Previous background in project management, health sciences, and the arts.
-Keen on building and digging into the technical aspects of applications designed to create a positive impact.
+Keen on building and digging into the technical aspects of applications designed to create positive impact.

 See [my website](https://mariesmith.me/) for more information!